sergiogomes/sergiogomes/README.md

 > “You can’t manage what you can’t measure.” - Drucker

-The tools I use to continuously evaluate my performance are Wakatime and Toggl.
+The tool I use to evaluate my performance continuously is Wakatime.
 In this way, I am moved to deliver high-quality apps on the results' pursuit.

 I’m a very calm, reliable, and easygoing person.
 I make careful decisions and have a flawless execution covered by a lot of testing.
 Always willing to help my teammates.
 My most important values are God, Family, and Health.

-In addition, I like reading books, music, traveling, video games, movies, and I play the piano as a hobby.
+In addition, I like reading books, music, and traveling, and I play the piano as a hobby.

 ### Stacks 🖥